-However, one area resident named Dr. L. A. Lapalme, who was a friend of Janeaux’s and disgruntled with the mail service began to circulate a petition for a new post office.
-Charging Reed “with gross neglect of his duties and some irregularities,” it was known that Reed’s partner, John Bowles, would simply put all the mail in a box that was placed on the floor in the corner of a room.
-When residents came into to get their mail, they were forced to sort through all the mail to find their own.
-One local resident named David Hilger would late say that “Reed was one angry postmaster when he read those charges!”
+However, one area resident named Dr. L. A. Lapalme, a friend of Janeaux’s and disgruntled with the mail service, began to circulate a petition for a new post office.
+Charging Reed “with gross neglect of his duties and some irregularities,” it was known that Reed’s partner, John Bowles, would put all the mail in a box that was placed on the floor in the corner of a room.
+When residents came in to get their mail, they were forced to sort through all the mail to find their own.
+One resident named David Hilger would later say that “Reed was one angry postmaster when he read those charges!”
 Hilger would also say that Reed had confronted him when he found out that Hilger had signed the petition and Hilger “immediately envisioned a new mound in Major Reed’s private cemetery.”
-After some fast talking, Hilger finally convinced Reed that he had not read the petition that he had signed and Reed let him go unharmed.
+After some fast-talking, Hilger finally convinced Reed that he had not read the petition that he had signed, and Reed let him go unharmed.
 The post office also served a wide area surrounded by Fort Maginnis, Judith Gapo, and Philbrook.
 During the winter of 1881-1882, the mail was only delivered three times.

-Either Lapalme’s petition worked or Reed finally gave up, as he sold his holdings to Frank Day in 1882, who became the new postmaster.
+Either Lapalme’s petition worked, or Reed finally gave up, as he sold his holdings to Frank Day in 1882, who became the new postmaster.
 The following year, the post office name was changed to Lewistown.
-By 1890, the building was included in the county poor farm property.
-The old post office/trading post was saved by Lewistown residents and today continues to stand in a park in Lewistown.
+By 1890, the building was included in the county’s poor farm property.
+The old post office/trading post was saved by Lewistown residents and today continues to stand in its original location in a park below the mouth of Casino Creek in Lewistown.